 This ingredient gives foods, desserts, and beverages a sweet taste and aroma.
 There are many types of sugar such as raw sugar, white sugar, brown sugar, etc.

-These are just 37 foods, beverages, and other edible items that start with the letter S. We are sure that there are more of them, but you may not be aware that some of them exist.
+These are just 37 foods, beverages, and other edible items that start with the letter S. We are aware that there are more of them and would welcome your feedback in the comments as to which others you feel are missing.